Latest updates to voting at a polling station

 To vote at a polling station:

 - Go to the polling station, and remember to take an acceptable form of photo ID.
 If you have a disability you can be assisted by anyone over the age of 18 inside the polling station to help you vote.
+Staff at the polling station are there to help, and all staff receive training on how to check photo ID sensitively.
+Staff will not be checking the gender marker, address or nationality on your photo ID.

 - If your ID is acceptable, they will give you your ballot paper.
 If you don’t have anyone with you and you need help filling in your ballot paper the Presiding Officer can help you.
 The Presiding Officer is the person in charge of the polling station.
 Access and support for disabled people.